ibm-cloud-docs/CDN/about.md

 If your `protectionType` is set to `ALLOW`

-* If the `Referer` header value in a request sent to your CDN matches one of your specified `refererValues`, your CDN **will** serve the content requested.
+* If the `Referer` header value in a request sent to your CDN matches one of your specified `refererValues`, your CDN serves the content requested.
-* Otherwise, your CDN will **not** serve the content.
+* Otherwise, your CDN does not serve the content.

 If your `protectionType` is set to `DENY`

-* If the `Referer` header value in a request sent to your CDN matches one of your specified `refererValues`, your CDN **will not** serve the content requested.
-* Otherwise, your CDN serves the content.
+* If the `Referer` header value in a request sent to your CDN matches one of your specified `refererValues`, your CDN does not serve the content requested.
+Otherwise, your CDN serves the content.